benwiggy/APPlayMIDI/README.md

 The app contains one other feature: it can Copy the MIDI data from a document to the clipboard, so it can be pasted into apps that support pasting MIDI data.

-Apps that support MIDI pasteboard include: Finale.
+Known apps that support MIDI pasteboard include: Finale.
+(Let me know of others.)

+### Installation ###
+The app itself is zipped up, inside the app folder.
+Download, unzip and move to the /Applications folder.
+You may want to make APPlayMIDI the default file for opening MIDI files.
+Select a MIDI file, then _Get Info_ (File menu or Command I) select "APPlayMIDI", and then click "Change All".

 ### Future ###
 It would be nice to offer QuickLook previews of MIDI files in the Finder, but currently, QL plug-ins cannot be written in Swift.